autowarefoundation/autoware-documentation/docs/how-to-guides/how-to-integrate-autoware-with-your-vehicle.md

 - YOUR_VEHICLE_launch (see [here](https://github.com/autowarefoundation/sample_vehicle_launch) for example)
 - YOUR_SENSOR_KIT_launch (see [here](https://github.com/autowarefoundation/sample_sensor_kit_launch) for example)

-It is recommended you write the above two packages in `autoware.repos` file of your meta-repository.
+Once created, you need to update the `autoware.repos` file of your cloned Autoware repository to refer to these two description packages.

 ### Adapt YOUR_VEHICLE_launch for autoware launching system

 #### At YOUR_VEHICLE_description

-Define URDF and parameters in the package (see [here](https://github.com/autowarefoundation/sample_vehicle_launch/tree/main/sample_vehicle_description) for example).
+Define URDF and parameters in the vehicle description package (refer to the [sample vehicle description package](https://github.com/autowarefoundation/sample_vehicle_launch/tree/main/sample_vehicle_description) for an example).

 #### At YOUR_VEHICLE_launch

-Create a launch file (see [here](https://github.com/autowarefoundation/sample_vehicle_launch/tree/main/sample_vehicle_launch) for example).
+Create a launch file (refer to the [sample vehicle launch package](https://github.com/autowarefoundation/sample_vehicle_launch/tree/main/sample_vehicle_launch) for example).
 If you have multiple vehicles with similar hardware setup, you can specify `vehicle_id` to distinguish them.

 ### Adapt YOUR_SENSOR_KIT_description for autoware launching system

 #### At YOUR_SENSOR_KIT_description

-Define URDF and extrinsic parameters for all the sensors here (see [here](https://github.com/autowarefoundation/sample_sensor_kit_launch/tree/main/sample_sensor_kit_description) for example).
+Define URDF and extrinsic parameters for all the sensors here (refer to the [sample sensor kit description package](https://github.com/autowarefoundation/sample_sensor_kit_launch/tree/main/sample_sensor_kit_description) for example).
 Note that you need to calibrate extrinsic parameters for all the sensors beforehand.

 #### At YOUR_SENSOR_KIT_launch

-Create `launch/sensing.launch.xml` that launches the interfaces of all the sensors on the vehicle. (see [here](https://github.com/autowarefoundation/sample_sensor_kit_launch/tree/main/sample_sensor_kit_launch) for example).
+Create `launch/sensing.launch.xml` that launches the interfaces of all the sensors on the vehicle. (refer to the [sample sensor kit launch package](https://github.com/autowarefoundation/sample_sensor_kit_launch/tree/main/sample_sensor_kit_launch) for example).

 !!! note

-    At this point, you are now able to run planning_simulator.
+    At this point, you are now able to run Autoware's Planning Simulator to do a basic test of your vehicle and sensing packages.

-    If you want to try, you may install Autoware (follow [here](https://autowarefoundation.github.io/autoware-documentation/main/installation/autoware/)) and run the following command:
+    To do so, you need to build and install Autoware using your cloned repository.
+Follow the [steps for either Docker or source installation](https://autowarefoundation.github.io/autoware-documentation/main/installation/autoware/)) (starting from the dependency installation step) and then run the following command:

     ```bash
     ros2 launch autoware_launch planning_simulator.launch.xml vehicle_model:=YOUR_VEHICLE sensor_kit:=YOUR_SENSOR_KIT map_path:=/PATH/TO/YOUR/MAP